The Call of Discipleship

-“Come follow me” means do not try to imitate me — I am the son of God.
-“Come follow me” means be my chosen companions, the ones that I love, the ones I want near me, not in a God-like way, up in the sky, but in a human way.
+“Come, follow me,” means “Be my chosen companions, the ones that I love, the ones I want near me — not in a God-like way, up in the sky, but in a human way.”

 God has made Himself very vulnerable.
 God can now feel pain, feel want, feel desires, feel all these things that we take for granted.